 You can do this by measuring and tracking your Net Worth.

 Net Worth is one indicator of financial health that many people track.
 It’s a metric that can be used to track your progress to improve your finances.

 Net Worth = What You Own – What You Owe.

 Your Net Worth can be negative or positive.
 The important indicator is that over time it is becoming more positive as you pay off debt and build your savings and investments.

 Using a tool to track and visualize your Net Worth can be a great motivator to keep your Finances moving in the right direction!

-Wouldn’t it be great it you could utilize one set of tools that could help you accomplish all of these things?
+Wouldn’t it be great if you could utilize one set of tools to help you accomplish all these things?